WatsonDataFlows/samples/javascript/data-flow-run-sequence-function/README.md

 In a terminal window, upload the .zip file containing the node.js action as a Cloud Function by using the following command:
 `bx wsk action create packageAction --kind nodejs:default action.zip`

-To manually invoke the action, use the following command:
+You can test the action you have just created manually by using the following command:
 `bx wsk action invoke --blocking --result packageAction`

 ## Trigger: every-20-seconds